awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iot-accountauditconfiguration.md

 # AWS::IoT::AccountAuditConfiguration<a name="aws-resource-iot-accountauditconfiguration"></a>

 Use the `AWS::IoT::AccountAuditConfiguration` resource to configure or reconfigure the Device Defender audit settings for your account\.
 Settings include how audit notifications are sent and which audit checks are enabled or disabled\.
-For API reference, see [UpdateAccountAuditConfiguration](https://docs.aws.amazon.com/iot/latest/apireference/API_UpdateAccountAuditConfiguration.html) and for general information, see [Audit checks](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-audit-checks.html)\.
+For API reference, see [UpdateAccountAuditConfiguration](https://docs.aws.amazon.com/iot/latest/apireference/API_UpdateAccountAuditConfiguration.html) and for detailed information on all available audit checks, see [Audit checks](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-audit-checks.html)\.

 ## Syntax<a name="aws-resource-iot-accountauditconfiguration-syntax"></a>